Call or complete the form to contact us for details and to book directly with us

 The logical first focus of these efforts is on the building envelope.
 For new buildings, all components of the building envelope are candidates for optimization, including slabs, foundations, framing, sheathing, glazing, insulation, interior surface materials, weatherstripping and roofing.
 Building orientation is also a significant consideration with regard to solar and wind exposure, with particular emphasis on the ability to collect and store solar energy at the site.

 The DOE Blueprint assumes that all new buildings would be all-electric.
-Buildings would be wired for electric appliances and equipment, including heat pump HVAC systems, heat pump water heaters, electric ranges and ovens, electric laundry driers and EV chargers.
+Buildings would be wired for electric appliances and equipment, including heat pump HVAC systems, heat pump water heaters, electric ranges and ovens, electric laundry dryers and EV chargers.
 Buildings would also be prewired for the installation of solar panels and storage batteries.

 The larger challenge is the upgrading of the existing building stock.
 Ceiling insulation and crawl space insulation improvements are relatively straightforward and inexpensive, as are caulking and weatherstripping.
 Adding insulation to uninsulated exterior walls is also straightforward and relatively inexpensive.
 Improving the insulation values of already insulated exterior walls is problematic unless the exterior wall surfaces of the building are also being replaced.
 Replacing existing windows is expensive and might not be economically justified if the existing windows are double glazed.